dmitrypol/dmitrypol.github.io/_posts/2018-12-24-cloud-inventory-ansible.md

 categories: ansbile terraform
 ---

 Ansible is a useful tool for provisioning infrastructure (instaling software, modifying config files).
-Ususaly Ansible expects an inventory file which specifies servers and their IP addresses.
+Usualy Ansible expects an inventory file which specifies servers and their IP addresses.
 The challenge is that in the cloud they can change frequently.

 One option is to use a product like Ansible Tower which maintains a database of the inventory it manages.
 Instead we will expore how to query cloud provider APIs and detetermine the current state of our infrastructure.